 Free Neutral Density Exposure Chart

-If you want a copy of this neutral density exposure chart to carry in your camera bag, Best Kept Secret Photography has put together a copy in PDF form that helps calculate long exposures with different neutral density filters.
+If you want a copy of this neutral density exposure chart to carry in your camera bag, attached is a PDF form that helps calculate long exposures with different neutral density filters.
 This will make a nice addition to any camera bag especially if you’re playing around with new filters.